-Electronic Health Records (EHRs) make it much easier to manage patient records by systematizing and making them more accessible, searchable and secure.
+Electronic Health Records (EHR) make it much easier to manage patient records by systematizing and making them more accessible, searchable, and secure.
 Apparently, EHRs are not free from shortcomings.
 Some clinicians reveal user-unfriendliness or lack of interoperability.
 However, all these downsides are specific to particular systems, while the number of EHR vendors in the USA is over 1,100 as of today.
 The adoption rate also looks impressive.
 According to the National Electronic Health Records Survey (2015), 87% of physicians were using EHR.
 This suggests that at least the system has its advantages.

 Originally, the electronic health record technology was designed for billing, but gradually practitioners revealed more and more of its features.